hassantafreshi/easy-form-builder/readme.txt

 - Showing a unique confirmation code after filled forms

-- User-friendly and feature-rich panel to manage your forms and submission forms.
+- User-friendly and feature-rich panel to manage your forms and their responses

-- Display Form Notifications in Entry Management when there is a form submission or respnse form.
+- Shown Form notification on entry management when having a new response or message

-- Entry Management can display form submissions, edit forms, or delete forms and allow responses to submitted forms
+- Entry Management able to show response messages of forms and edit forms or delete forms

-- Secure forms with auto-localized Google reCAPTCHA v2 for spam protection.
+- Reliable spam protection through Google’s reCAPTCHA v2 and localized automatically to your language

 - Add custom email template for form notification emails

 - Confirmation code (tracking ID) finder form

-- Show survey (poll) form results in a Pie Chart.
+- Show survey (poll) results in Pie Chart

 - Easily Localization Easy Form Builder to your language